Parallel computations for Metropolis Markov chains with Picard maps

-Figure~\ref{fig: gauss} and Figure~\ref{fig: logistic} summarize the results.
-The left panels display $\hat G$ as a function of $d$ (on a log-log scale), when $K = d$.
-The growth matches the one predicted by the theory of Section~\ref{sec: Complexity of Picard algorithms}, i.e. $\cO(\sqrt{d})$ for Online Picard and $\cO(d)$ for the approximate version.
-The middle panels display $\hat G$ as a function of $K$ for fixed $d$ ($d = 500$ for linear regression, $d = 200$ otherwise).
-Again, the results align with the theory, with a linear speedup up to $K = \sqrt{d}$ (blue vertical dashed line) followed by a slower increase until $K = d$ and no increase afterwards.
-The right panel displays $\cM_r$ and $\cE_r$, defined in \eqref{eq: error in estimation}, as a function of $r$, for $K = d$ and $d = 200$.
+Figure~\ref{fig:bias} displays $\cM_r$ and $\cE_r$, defined in \eqref{eq: error in estimation}, as a function of $r$, for $K = d$ and $d = 100$.
+When $r = 0$, the Approximate Online Picard algorithm reduces to the standard Online Picard algorithm, and $\cM_0, \cE_0$ correspond to the Monte Carlo estimation error arising from taking a finite number of steps $N$.
 Interestingly, for RWM, increasing $r$ tends to inflate the variance of the resulting approximate samples, in a way analogous to the bias observed in unadjusted Langevin algorithms \citep{roberts1996exponential, dalalyan2020sampling}, while this is not the case for MwG, which appears to be significantly more robust to larger values of $r$.
-For these experiments, we set $N = 10^5$ for the linear regression and $N = 4 \times 10^5 $ for the logistic and Poisson regressions.
+For these experiments, we set $N = 10^5$.